-Sometimes the solution to some problems are strange.
-Imagine a headless, remote, linux based desktop setup where users can remote into a graphical environment.
+Sometimes the solution to a problem is strange.
+Imagine a headless, remote, Linux based desktop setup where users can remote into a graphical environment.
 The remote desktop works great with the integrated graphics card but once it switches to discrete graphics it comes to a screeching halt.
 No graphical acceleration.

 HDMI or Display Port to fake a head onto your headless configuration.
 It does work.

 xrandr.
-First we tell the system to add new resolution
+First tell the system to add new resolution

 We can get a modeline by using the command